-With pleasure I would now like to feature a guest post by the author in which she talks about fashion and style of the characters in her new book.
+With pleasure, I would now like to feature a guest post by the author in which she talks about the fashion and style of the characters in her new book.
 Here is a guest post by Jan Moran.

 “The fabric of their lives had been ripped apart at the seams